 - You also have the option of picking your dog up at noon or 5:30PM instead of right after run club.
 Your dog will arrive home very tired and happy!

 - Wonderdog Run Club meets rain or shine!

 - All owners will need to bring proof of inoculations or titer testing.

 Contact us to register!
 See you at Wonderdog Run Club!

 If it’s not convenient to bring your dog when coming to register, that’s okay as this is a registration session only.
 If you are bringing your dog, please leave him / her in your vehicle when you first arrive.

-When you enroll in any of the Wonderdogs dog training programs, our unique training DVD’s are always at your fingertips.
+When you enroll in any of the Wonderdogs dog training programs, our unique training video’s are always at your fingertips.
 There is a wealth of information in this valuable resource including all of the key points that make the training successful, regardless of your dog’s age or breed.